inductiva/inductiva/docs-sources/splishsplash/synthetic-data-for-piml/sections/section4.md

-# Creating a SPlisHSPlasH Dataset
+# Generate the Dataset

-In the previous sections, we introduced our templating system and showed how easy it is to run multiple simulations in parallel to explore a wide range of parameters.
+In the previous sections, we built a base SPH simulation using **SPlisHSPlasH**, used the template system to configure simulation parameters to reflect real-world variability, and demonstrated how easy it is to run multiple simulations in parallel to explore a wide range of parameters.

-In this part of the tutorial, we’ll put that into practice.
+In this final section, we’ll put all of that into practice and show you how to scale up to generate synthetic data in bulk.

 <p align="center"><img src="../../_static/combined.gif" alt="Visualization of 10 simulations" width="600"></p>

-We will run 400 simulations while varying the following parameters:
+We will run **400 simulations**, randomly varying the following parameters:
 * **Particle start and end positions**: randomly shifted within ±0.33 of the original position, moving the particles up/down
 * **Initial velocity**: randomly set between -1 and 1 in all axes
 * **Density**: randomly selected between 800 and 1200
 * **Viscosity**: randomly chosen between 0.05 and 1.05

-Each parameter will be sampled randomly within the specified bounds, allowing us to generate a diverse and representative dataset.
+Each parameter will be sampled independently within its specified range, allowing us to create a diverse and representative synthetic dataset.

-## The code
+## Code Overview

-In order to run this dataset generation, we will use the following code:
+Generating the dataset is as simple as executing the Python script shown below:

 ```python
 import inductiva